What is a Heat Loss or Heat Gain Calculation?

 Why do a heat loss or heat gain calculation?

-If the unit is undersized, it will run a lot more than needed and may never heat the home but using excess fuel.
-This is not as bad mechanically as cycling too often but it will result in higher fuel bills.
+If the unit is undersized, it will run a lot more than needed and may never heat the home, but use excess fuel.
+This is not as bad mechanically as cycling too often, but it will result in higher fuel bills.

 More than 85% of the old equipment was oversized.
 It was the thing to do years ago when fuel was cheap.
-Most people have tightened up their homes by installing energy efficient windows and doors.
+Most people have tightened up their homes by installing energy-efficient windows and doors.
 Updating insulation values and adding weatherstripping to reduce heating costs and improve comfort.
 This will reduce heat loss and require a smaller unit.
-Larger than needed unit will cycle too often and cause higher fuel bills and less comfort as you will feel more temperature swings.
+A larger-than-needed unit will cycle too often, leading to higher fuel bills and reduced comfort due to more frequent temperature swings.

 There are three ratings on gas and oil equipment.
-The first is input BTU's and the second is DOE Output or Gross Output and the last is net ratings.
-If the contractor would size from the old unit and read the input and size from this figure, he would be installing even a larger unit then the original was.
-Here is an example: 140,000 btu's on the old unit running at 70% efficiency would be an output of about 98,000 btu's.
-The new boiler rated at 140,000 and running at 83% efficiency is going to be 116,200 btu's.
-The new boiler would then be larger than the old and some fuel savings would be lost.
+The first is input BTUs, the second is DOE Output or Gross Output, and the last is net ratings.
+If the contractor were to size from the old unit and read the input and size from this figure, he would be installing even a larger unit than the original was.
+Here is an example: 140,000 BTUs on the old unit running at 70% efficiency would be an output of about 98,000 BTUs.
+The new boiler, rated at 140,000 BTUs and running at 83% efficiency, will produce 116,200 BTUs.
+The new boiler would then be larger than the old, and some fuel savings would be lost.
 Size it properly with a Heat Loss or Heat Gain calculation.
 Any new piece of equipment should save you money.
 Size it properly and save the most money.

 My contractor wants to size the new boiler by measuring the radiation.

 As stated above, the same is true for the hot water heating units.
-The baseboard was usually run on all exterior walls, which were more than needed when installed and definitely more then you need today.
-The plus side to excessive baseboard and properly sizing the boiler is the temperature of the water going through the baseboard could be a much lower temperature which requires less fuel and improved comfort.
-At one time heating systems were sized with a window cracked open at night because people thought it was healthier.
-Sizing off the existing radiation will oversize the boiler and cost more to install, operate and maintain.
+The baseboard was typically installed on all exterior walls, exceeding the necessary amount when it was first installed and still more than needed today.
+The advantage of using excessive baseboard and properly sizing the boiler is that the water temperature going through the baseboard can be significantly lower, requiring less fuel and improving comfort.
+At one time, heating systems were sized with a window cracked open at night because people thought it was healthier.
+Sizing off the existing radiation will oversize the boiler and cost more to install, operate, and maintain.

 The only time a contractor should measure the radiators and size a boiler with these factors would be a steam system or to calculate system water temperature when applying outdoor reset.
-Steam boilers are sized according to system square feet of steam and not so much on btu's or heat loss.
+Steam boilers are sized according to the system's square feet of steam, rather than based on BTUs or heat loss.
 We also do sizing for steam boilers.
 This requires different forms.
 (See pricing page)

 You keep mentioning oversized equipment.
 Isn't it better to size the appliance larger?